-Twelve weeks is a common length of many half-marathon training plans, however do a Google search and you’ll find plans that range from 10 to 16 weeks.
+Twelve weeks is a common length of many half marathon training plans, but a quick Google search will bring up plans that range from 10 to 16 weeks.
 I prefer to use a longer plan (14 weeks) with my runners.
-The extra weeks allow for a little wiggle room if a runner gets sick or has slight set back or injury.
+The extra weeks allow for a little wiggle room if a runner gets sick or has slight setback or injury.

 If the plan has you running every day and you know that's not going to happen, then that plan is not for you.
 Second, find a plan that matches your running fitness level.
 If the first long run in the plan is 8 miles and your current longest run is 4, select a different plan.

 Often plans are labeled for Beginner, Intermediate and Advanced or Experienced, but even then, read through the plan carefully and make sure it fits your current running fitness level.

 Running lots of miles each week is one way to prepare for a half marathon, but lots of miles can increase our chance of injury.
 I have my new half-marathon runners run four times a week.
 Two of these runs are what I call quality runs and two are base maintenance runs.
 The quality runs consist of a mid-week tempo run and a weekend long run.